Political positions of Herman Cain: Anwar al-Awlaki

 "I don't believe that the president of the United States should order the assassination of citizens of the United States," Cain said.
 "That's why we have our court system, and that's why we have our laws."

 In a brief Q&A with our panel after his speech, Cain told the crowd that he fully supported Barack Obama's decision to strike Anwar al-Awlaki.

 Libya

 When asked about U.S. foreign policy toward Libya, "Cain repeated he would have 'assessed the [Libyan] opposition differently,' speaking in generalities about his problem-solving approach," and expressing confusion regarding the issue.

 "Cain suggested on [November 18, 2011] that the Taliban were playing a role in Libya's new government."

 Afghanistan

-Cain had been supportive of a US presence in Afghanistan, and of the War in Afghanistan (2001–present).
+Cain had been supportive of a US presence in Afghanistan, and of the War in Afghanistan.

 Iraq

 Cain supported the Iraq War, and opposed any timetable for withdrawal of U.S. troops from Iraq, arguing it to be equivalent to surrender.